calvinsettachatgul/study_group/angular/angular_1.x_docs_getting_started_012116/readme.md

 *  provides areas in the template where data can be altered

+>  ng-repeat

+*  can define a rendering template section of html that will repeat over a collection

 #### Expressions
   *  This is where the state/properties of modules can be rendered with the curly brackets